 Corporate governance is more than just a buzzword—it’s the blueprint that guides how a company is run, with the board of directors at the steering wheel.
-These leaders are tasked with a hefty challenge: to navigate through fierce competition and manage new risks, with constant pressure on costs and profits, all while keeping the company on a path to long-term success.
-Layer on the human dynamics that emerge within a board, and achieving good corporate governance gets even more complex.
+The road to long-term success is full of challenges; fierce competition, new risks, and pressure on costs and profits that all demand strategic governance.
+Layer on the human dynamics that emerge within a board, and good corporate governance gets even more complex.

 Aprio was founded in 2003 with the aim of supporting good governance for all organizations, large and small with our board technology.
 Since then, we’ve had the opportunity to work with thousands of board members and corporate secretaries and observe patterns in ensuring good corporate governance practices.
 Here is our list of top 10 observations.